 Joining a frequent flyer club or getting a new credit card and receiving the initial points gives you a financial interest in that digital asset.

 Easily, at least 75% of taxpayers have a “financial interest in a digital asset.”
 That means at least 75% of taxpayers should check “Yes” on the IRS digital asset question.
 Answering “No” when in fact, you do have a financial interest in cryptocurrency, is perjury.

 This question is designed to catch people trying to hide.

-When you sign your tax return, you are swearing, “Under penalties of perjury, I declare that I have examined this return and accompanying schedules and statements, and to the best of my knowledge and belief, they are true, correct, and complete.”
+When you sign your tax return, you swear, “Under penalties of perjury, I declare that I have examined this return and accompanying schedules and statements, and to the best of my knowledge and belief, they are true, correct, and complete.”

-Perjury is a felony and is punishable with prison.
+Perjury is a felony and is punishable by prison.

 If everyone checked “Yes,” this intrusive and harassing question would disappear from future tax returns.

-So, check “Yes” on the virtual currency question.
+I recommend that everyone check “Yes” on the digital asset question.

 DISCLAIMER: Opinions and perspectives of the author, host, and guests.
 It should not be construed as U.S. taxpayer advice.
 There are often multiple interpretations of tax law.
 Various strategies may be suited to specific individuals and for particular situations.
 Seek out professional tax, legal, or financial advice from CryptoTaxAudit or from other reputable companies.Back to blog

 Reach out to us today to schedule a complimentary call.
 We're here to help.Schedule a private consultation